persys-dev/persys-cloud/README.md

   <br>
   **refer to [getting-started.md](https://github.com/miladhzzzz/persys-cicd/docs/getting-started.md) for a better understanding of how this software works!**

-# Updates
-* **[8/12/2022] this whole thing is written by me so there's a lot to work on, i'll really appreciate any help!**
-* **[10/3/2022] getting my hands on the hardware and infrastructures needed for developing this project has costs please consider donating to us!**
-* **[12/24/2022] I'm actively trying to build a community so please at lease give us a star or contribute to our cause!**
-* **[12/30/2022] currently the project has hard coded personal / sensitive data in it i'll release the first working version soon to our open source repository which is : https://github.com/miladhzzzz/persys-cicd**
-* **[1/12/2023]  achieved first working version on my local environment cleanup is coming along good!**
-* **[1/12/2023]  refactoring code to meet a modern microservice architecture boilerplate**
-* **[1/12/2023]  changed the architecture! also working on a linear design that will be available soon!**
-* **[1/25/2023]  im working on a working version for Azure to deploy the whole project and get a demo.**
-* **[5/8/2023]   ok so theres a little bit of change involved in the architecture and some services were deleted we actually made the decision to not use a frontend at all! and rely completely on our cli client.**
-* **[5/8/2023]   check the service description for seeing changes to the services!.**
-* **[5/8/2023]   theye and js frontend directories are deprecated and will deleted soon.**
 # Contributions
 **we are looking for contributors in fields of expertise listed below:**
 <br>